father of indian constitution

 Dr also faced challenges while trying to change the rigid social order in Indian society.
 He wanted to promote social justice and equality, for which different leaders had different ideas and viewpoints.
 He wanted to build a secular India that treats all its citizens as equals, which is a humongous task for a country as varied as India.

-Ambedkar wrote the Indian constitution based on his Buddhist principles.
+Ambedkar wrote the Indian Constitution based on his Buddhist principles.
 He thus introduced the values of equality, liberty, justice, and fraternity in the Constitution.
 Ambedkar worked on the Constitution for 2 years, 11 months, and 18 days after the 114 days of meetings held by the Drafting Committee.
 He kept at work even through his deteriorating health.

 Founding Fathers of the Indian Constitution